 Before 2005 Russians just got 1-2 January off for New Year, but now 1-5 January and then 8 January are designated non-working days.
 The 7 January is also a public holiday - Orthodox Christmas.
 This means that the first eight days of the year are non-working holidays in the country.
 Taking into account swapping weekends for working days, Russians went back to work on 11 January in 2011, on 10 January in 2012 and on 9 January in 2013!
 These long holidays though are not popular with everybody, some people argue that it is stupid to have such a long break from work in January when the country is in the midst of winter.

 ORTHODOX CHRISTMAS - 7 JANUARY

 Since 1991 Orthodox Christmas has been a non-working public holiday in Russia and since 2005 it has been combined with the long New Year holidays.
 You may be wondering why Christmas falls after the New Year in Russia.
-The reason is that when the Julian Calendar was adopted in 1918 the Russian Orthodox Church retained the Gregorian Calendar to celebrate holy dates.
+The reason is that when the Gregorian Calendar was adopted in 1918, the Russian Orthodox Church retained the Julian Calendar to celebrate holy dates.
 Christmas predominantly remains just a religious holiday in Russia and Orthodox Christians start celebrating at a midnight service in church on Christmas Eve.

 DEFENDERS OF THE FATHERLAND DAY - 23 FEBRUARY